Which of the following r-values represents the strongest negative... | Study Prep in Pearson+

 1

-Recall that the correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables, ranging from \(-1\) to \$1$.
+Understand that the correlation coefficient, denoted as \(r\), measures the strength and direction of a linear relationship between two variables.
+It ranges from \(-1\) to \$1$.

-Understand that a negative correlation means that as one variable increases, the other tends to decrease, and the strength is determined by the absolute value of \(r\).
+Recall that a negative correlation means that as one variable increases, the other decreases.
+The closer \(r\) is to \(-1\), the stronger the negative linear relationship.

 Conclude that the \(r\)-value with the largest absolute value among the negatives represents the strongest negative correlation.